bcit-ci/CodeIgniter/user_guide_src/source/installation/upgrade_300.rst

 applied to output*, as opposed to input data.

-We've made that mistake ourselves with our automatic and global XSS cleaning feature (see step 13 above), so now in an effort to discourage that practice, we're also removing 'xss_clean' from the officially supported list of :doc:`form validation <../libraries/form_validation>` rules.
+We've made that mistake ourselves with our automatic and global XSS cleaning feature (see previous step about XSS above), so now in an effort to discourage that practice, we're also removing 'xss_clean' from the officially supported list of :doc:`form validation <../libraries/form_validation>` rules.